maximelafarie/maximelafarie/README.md

-Where do programmers like to hangout?
-The Foo Bar. 🤡
+Why do Java programmers wear glasses?
+Because they don't C# 🤡